 To a lesser degree, local credit bureaus used similar methods to gather information on individuals until the Fair Credit Reporting Act of 1970.
 This law stated that credit bureaus could no longer base creditworthiness on lifestyle information.
 “Character” was replaced with “Credit Reputation.”
 Thus, credit bureaus had to adjust their methods.

-It was around that time that Experian, EquiFax, and TransUnion set themselves apart by using computers to calculate “credit reputation” based on more reliable data.
+It was around that time that Experian, Equifax, and TransUnion set themselves apart by using computers to calculate “credit reputation” based on more reliable data.

 This move transformed the entire credit reporting industry.
 Lenders had easy access to accurate credit scores.
 Credit bureaus got information at a fraction of the cost of hiring thousands of agents to gather data on applicants.
 Individuals had quicker response rates to credit card applications, Credit card companies had more customers.
 They had created a much needed nationwide exchange of individual credit information.

-Today Experian, EquiFax and TransUnion are known as the “Big Three” of Credit Reporting Agencies.
+Today Experian, Equifax and TransUnion are known as the “Big Three” of Credit Reporting Agencies.
 Over the past 30 years, banks, lenders, and consumers continue to rely on their exchange.

-A Third Party Cyber Risk Exchange
+A Third-Party Cyber Risk Exchange

 Since the mid-1980s industries have recognized that there are risks with outsourcing functions to third parties.
 One of the earliest mentions of third-party electronic data risk is in the OCC’s Banking Circular 187.
 Written in January of 1985, it outlined some of the risks associated with outsourcing data processing services to third parties.
 Since then, laws have increasingly required regulators to ensure that businesses manage third-party cyber risks.

-Fast forward 32 years.
+Fast forward three decades.